armbian/documentation/docs/contribute/maintainer-guidelines.md

 </ul>

 <p>
-<h2><strong>Jira and Forum expectations:</strong></h2>
+<h2><strong>GitHub and Forum expectations:</strong></h2>
 </p>

 <strong>Low priority</strong> issues are usually attended to and patched by the community.
-If the issue has existed for more than a release, you can create a Jira ticket for it.
+If the issue has existed for more than a release, you can open a GitHub issue for it.
 However the expectation is the issue will be low priority and may not be processed for some time.
 Issues such as, but not limited to, should be considered low priority:
 <ul>
     <li>Wifi (this includes missing modules, AP mode, etc)<br></li>
     <li>Bluetooth<br></li>